facelessuser/coloraide/docs/src/markdown/temperature.md

 > [!tip] CMFs
 > It should be noted that there isn't one set of CMFs.
 Over the years there have been multiple attempts to come up with
 > the best CMFs and often done at both 2˚ and 10˚ viewing angles.
-ColorAide only provides CMFS the CIE 1931 2 Degree
+ColorAide only provides the CIE 1931 2˚ Degree
 > Standard Observer via `coloraide.cmfs`.
-It isn't easily possible to translate colors between different CMFs, and since
+There is no standard or easy way to translate between different CMFs,
-> ColorAide contains only color spaces that were created using the 1931 2˚ CMFs.
+> especially when it comes to different observer angles.
+Since ColorAide contains only color spaces based on the 1931 2˚
+> Standard Observer, that is all we supply at this time.
 >
 > CMFS                            |
 > ------------------------------- |